EOFY offer

 Key takeaways

-• Track all mobile office expenses in separate categories within your accounting software, including asset purchases, rental payments, operating costs, and relocation expenses to understand true costs and simplify tax reporting.
+• Track all mobile office expenses in separate categories within your accounting software, including asset purchases, rental payments, operating costs, and relocation expenses, to simplify tax reporting and understand true costs.

-• Invest in essential cloud-based tools like online accounting software, document storage, and video conferencing to manage your business finances and operations from any location with internet access.
+• Invest in reliable internet connectivity and cloud-based tools for accounting, document storage, and video conferencing so you can manage your business from any location.

 What is a mobile office?